Speciation in action?

 - Geographic patterns: If allopatric speciation happens, we’d predict that populations of the same species in different geographic locations would be genetically different.
 There are abundant observations suggesting that this is often true.
 For example, many species exhibit regional “varieties” that are slightly different genetically and in appearance, as in the case of the Northern Spotted Owl and the Mexican Spotted Owl.
 Also, ring species are convincing examples of how genetic differences may arise through reduced gene flow and geographic distance.

-- Experimental results: The first steps of speciation have been produced in several laboratory experiments involving “geographic” isolation.
+Spotted owl subspecies living in different geographic locations show some genetic and morphological differences.
+This observation is consistent with the idea that new species form through geographic isolation.
+Northern spotted owl photo by John and Karen Hollingsworth courtesy of U.S. Fish and Wildlife Service; Mexican spotted owl photo by Diane Knudsen courtesy of U.S. Fish and Wildlife Service. - Experimental results: The first steps of speciation have been produced in several laboratory experiments involving “geographic” isolation.
 For example, Diane Dodd examined the effects of geographic isolation and selection on fruit flies.
 She took fruit flies from a single population and divided them into separate populations living in different cages to simulate geographic isolation.
 Half of the populations lived on maltose-based food, and the other populations lived on starch-based foods.
 After many generations, the flies were tested to see which flies they preferred to mate with.
 Dodd found that some reproductive isolation had occurred as a result of the geographic isolation and selection for different food sources in the two environments: “maltose flies” preferred other “maltose flies,” and “starch flies” preferred other “starch flies.”
 Although, we can’t be sure, these preference differences probably existed because selection for using different food sources also affected certain genes involved in reproductive behavior.
 This is the sort of result we’d expect, if allopatric speciation were a typical mode of speciation.

 Learn more about speciation: